-The Loving Heart Foundation Australia is a non-profit private organisation that has commenced in NSW, Australia and will expand nationwide as it grows.
+The Loving Heart Foundation Australia is a non-government, not for profit private organisation that has commenced in NSW, Australia and will expand nationwide as it grows.
 It is committed to the prevention and elimination of all forms of violence from intimidation and harassment to domestic violence and sexual assault.
 We firstly work to enhance safety and provide awareness so that date rape, rape and domestic violence will not occur.
 However, if domestic violence is not able to be stopped, we provide emergency accommodation so that women can leave a violent relationship safely.
 We also aim to also provide work for the women we assist.
 Once a woman is safely away from harm, we can provide education so that she never has to return to the same kind of situation again.

 Then we aim to provide justice for victims of domestic violence and sexual assault by supporting and building upon the services provided by the network of local programs available everywhere.
 To learn more about what we do, visit our website at www.lovingheartfoundationaustralia.org